Escalade Sports

-Escalade Inc., known as Escalade Sports, is a sporting goods manufacturer, distributor, and retailer based in Evansville, Indiana.
+Escalade Inc., known as Escalade Sports, is an American sporting goods manufacturer, distributor, and retailer based in Evansville, Indiana.
 It trades on NASDAQ as ESCA.

 History

+Escalade Sports was founded in 1927.
+The company's history traces back to Indian Archery and Toy Company, which later evolved into Escalade Inc. The company expanded its product base from just archery equipment to a wide range of sporting equipment and brands from the 1970s onwards under the leadership of Robert E. Griffin.

 In November 2019, CEO David L. Fetherman announced his intent to retire, but would stay on until a successor was chosen.
 In March 2020, Escalade announced a new CEO, Scott J. Sincerbeaux, formerly an executive at Wolverine World Wide.

 During the COVID-19 pandemic, Escalade received $5.6 million in federally backed small business loans as part of the Paycheck Protection Program.
 The company received scrutiny over this loan, which was aimed at small businesses.
 The company has access to a $50 million line of credit, has said they have a "strong balance sheet", and have seen increased demand for their products.
-Escalade paid the entire $5.6 million back on April 28, 2020, two days after the New York Times article.
+Escalade paid the entire $5.6 million back on April 28, 2020, two days after The New York Times article.

 In October 2020, Escalade acquired American Heritage Billiards for $1.55 million.

 In 2022, Life Fitness agreed to sell its Brunswick Billiards business unit to Escalade for $32 million.

-Notable brands

-Escalade owns or distributes the following notable brands: